Buy dollars wear diamonds despite soft US data

-A raft of weaker US data hit the wires yesterday afternoon but despite an initial knee jerk reaction the $ is opening in Europe this […]
+A raft of weaker US data hit the wires yesterday afternoon but despite an initial knee jerk reaction the USD is opening in Europe this […]

-A raft of weaker US data hit the wires yesterday afternoon but despite an initial knee jerk reaction the $ is opening in Europe this […]
+A raft of weaker US data hit the wires yesterday afternoon but despite an initial knee jerk reaction the USD is opening in Europe this […]

 Interesting comments from the Fed’s Sanfrancisco’s Williams who normally sounds dovish joined other Fed members Fisher, Plosser and Lacker that slowing of MBS purchases could be forthcoming.
 Williams “It’s clear that the labour market has improved since September,”.
 “We could reduce somewhat the pace of our securities purchases, perhaps as early as this summer and end the program late this year.”
 Although Williams is not voting member this year I find these comments very interesting ahead of Chairman Bernanke’s scheduled speech over the week-end.